 This is an in-person course.
 Students are expected to attend lectures in-person whenever possible.
-Lectures will be recorded for later viewing, but you must attend in person to get the participation credits (see course schedule on the last page for participation dates).
+Every attempt will be made to provide complete recordings of all lectures, however, recordings may not be available if there are technical difficulties with the recordings.
+You must attend in person to get the participation credit.